Admissions and Eligibility

 - Bachelor's degree from an accredited college or university with a minimum 3.0 grade point average.
-International students with a three year bachelor's degree should make sure that their degree is the equivalent of a four year degree in the U.S. Please click here for more information about submitting your transcripts.
+International students should make sure that their degree is the equivalent of a four-year degree in the US

 - TOEFL scores for non-native speakers of English.
-Use ETS school code 2986.
+Acceptable minimum scores:

 - Internet Test = 100, no subscore below 23, listening/speaking score of 26+

 Please see the Application Overview page for additional details.